Guide to permits and licensing in Singapore

 MAS regulatory obligations

-Generally MAS regulatory obligations involve the need to have internal and external audit, risk management, compliance, BCP, AML, outsourcing, fit & proper.
+Generally MAS regulatory obligations involve the need to have an internal and external audit, risk management, compliance, BCP, AML, outsourcing, fit & proper.

 To illustrate some of the requirements for a fund manager, base capital required would be S$250,000 and the minimum personnel requirements are as follows: